 Of the Earth for you

 To make you feel my love

 Written by Bob Dylan, “Make You Feel My Love,” is a love song.
 But love is, after all, the wellspring of compassion, and empathy and grief.
 When you have lost or are about to lose someone you love, experiencing the depth of your love and expressing it aloud is often one of the most healing things you can do.

 Watch Adele perform “Make You Feel My Love” in the video below.
-The lyrics appear on the screen, but if you would like to read them as well, you can do so here.
+You can also read the lyrics here.